letsencrypt/cp-cps/CPS.md

 ### 1.3.2 Registration authorities

+ISRG does not delegate any of the Section 3.2 requirements to a Delegated Third Party.
 ISRG serves as its own RA.
-RA services are not performed by third parties.

 ### 1.3.3 Subscribers